t0m0ffel/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 **In 1-2 sentences, explain the solution: e.g. "The best performing model was a ..."**

-The best performing model was found by AutoML and used VotingEnsemble and has an accuracy of **0.9175**
+The best performing model was found by AutoML, used VotingEnsemble and has an accuracy of **0.9175**

 ## Scikit-learn Pipeline
 **Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**

 We used the above-mentioned data set which contains 21 columns (including the target column).
 Features can be categorical, numeric or binary.
 The target is a binary variable.
 For classification, we used scikit-learns implementation of Logistic Regression which is suited for a binary classification task.
-We tuned the  hyperparameters regularization and max iterations strength using hyperdrive
+We tuned the  hyperparameters regularization strength and max iterations using hyperdrive

 The best performing logistic regression model used max iterations of **200** and a regularization strength of **0.378**.
 The accuracy was **0.913**.